airdispatch/ad-spec/extensions/ad-profiles.md

 ### Messages

-The Airdispatchs Profiles protocol functions by having a publicly available message under the id `profile`.
+The Airdispatchs Profiles protocol functions by having a publicly available message under the id `airdispatch_address::profile`.

+For example, if one was attempting to get the profile from address `a596aa4e707037a033b638e7b57fb077a1f98cbe7864d6b4`, they would query for the message id `a596aa4e707037a033b638e7b57fb077a1f98cbe7864d6b4::profile`.
+Legacy and direct addressing is not allowed here.

 This message MUST contain the following DataTypes: